vbauffe/smaesh-256/README.md

 ## Acknowledgements

-This work has been funded in part by the Belgian Fund for Scientific Research (F.R.S.-FNRS) through individual researchers' grants, by the European Union (EU) through the ERC project 724725 (acronym SWORD) and the ERC project 101096871 (acronym BRIDGE), and by the Walloon Region through the Win2Wal project PIRATE (convention number 1910082).
+The original work by SIMPLE-Crypto has been funded in part by the Belgian Fund for Scientific Research (F.R.S.-FNRS) through individual researchers' grants, by the European Union (EU) through the ERC project 724725 (acronym SWORD) and the ERC project 101096871 (acronym BRIDGE), and by the Walloon Region through the Win2Wal project PIRATE (convention number 1910082).

+The modifications were carried out as part of a master thesis.